Phillip W. "Trey" Bentley, III

 Lee R. Hoekenschneider

-Lee Hoekenschnieder began his banking career more than 35 years ago and has held senior leadership positions in several areas of banking for AmSouth Bank.
-He attended the University of Alabama and UAH, as well as, the School of Banking of the South at Louisiana State University and Canon Trust School at Pepperdine University, and also has his Series 7, 63 and 65 securities licenses.
+Lee Hoekenschnieder began his banking career more than 40 years ago and has held senior leadership positions in several areas of banking for AmSouth Bank.
+He attended the University of Alabama and UAH, as well as the School of Banking of the South at Louisiana State University and Canon Trust School at Pepperdine University.
+He has his Series 7, 63 and 65 securities licenses.

 Elam P. Holley, Jr